Paginating Magento catalogs without OFFSET

 ORDER BY entity_id ASC

-That's the cliff.
+That is the slowdown.
 At page 1, OFFSET 0 is free.
 At page 1000, OFFSET 999000 is 999,000 wasted row reads per request.
-The cost scales linearly with page depth — and compounds if the same query runs repeatedly.
+The cost grows with the page number — and adds up if the same query runs many times.

 The fix, part one: keyset pagination

-Instead of offsetting, use the index you already have — the primary key — as a cursor:
+Instead of using OFFSET, use the index you already have — the primary key — as a cursor:

 SELECT * FROM catalog_product_entity